OneMadGypsy/SimPIL-Font/README.md

 ## Facts
 * You can call `FONTMAP` with a new `fontdir` as many times as you like.
 All the new font metadata will be added to what already exists.
-* the underlying fontmap singleton has the below structure
+* The underlying `FONTMAP` dict singleton has the below structure:
   ```json
   {
       "Family Name": {